Clement-W/colorization-report/index.md

 As the information on this direct concept is fairly sparse, we took it upon ourselves to seek an understanding of the model at every level.
 Moreover, we recognized the value of comprehending all mathematical theory involved (as this is a math course), and have thus detailed below the theory, as well as the steps we took to grasp each idea.
 We would like to emphasize the amount of time which went into both the writing, as well as the thought, behind each step in the process.
 This project was quite ambitious, so we additionally acknowledge the tradeoff made between performance of the model, and the depth in which we understood it.

 In the following sections, we dissect why a conditional diffusion model works, the mathematics behind it, and the implementation of said model.

-**LEAVE FOR NOW (until we talk about FID)**
-###### How will you measure your performance of the task?

-To measure the performance of the task, we will use the [Fréchet Inception Distance](<[https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance)>) (FID).
-The FID metric compares the distribution of generated images with the distribution of a set of real images (ground truth).
-The FID metric was introduced in 2017 and is the current standard metric for assessing the quality of generative models.

 <div id="Project_Management"></div>